Martin Van Buren: Patriot War of 1837–1838

+Northern Maine: the Aroostook "War"

-A new crisis surfaced in late 1838, in the disputed territory on the Maine–New Brunswick frontier, where Americans were settling on long-disputed land claimed by the United States and Great Britain.
-Jackson had been willing to drop American claims to the region in return for other concessions, but Maine was unwilling to drop its claims to the disputed territory.
+A new crisis surfaced in late 1838, in the disputed territory on the thinly settled Maine–New Brunswick frontier.
+Americans were settling on long-disputed land claimed by the United States and the United Kingdom.
 The British considered possession of the area vital to the defense of Canada.
 Both American and New Brunswick lumberjacks cut timber in the disputed territory during the winter of 1838–1839.
 On December 29, New Brunswick lumbermen were spotted cutting down trees on an American estate near the Aroostook River.

-After American woodcutters rushed to stand guard, a shouting match, known as the Battle of Caribou, ensued.
-Tensions quickly boiled over into a near war with both Maine and New Brunswick arresting each other's citizens.
-The crisis seemed ready to turn into an armed conflict.
-British troops began to gather along the Saint John River.
-Governor John Fairfield mobilized the state militia to confront the British in the disputed territory and several forts were constructed.
+When American woodcutters rushed to stand guard, a shouting match, known as the Battle of Caribou, ensued.
+Tensions escalated with officials from both Maine and New Brunswick arresting each other's citizens.
+British troops began gathering along the Saint John River.
+Maine Governor John Fairfield mobilized the state militia.

 The American press clamored for war; "Maine and her soil, or BLOOD!" screamed one editorial.
 "Let the sword be drawn and the scabbard thrown away!"
 In June, Congress authorized 50,000 troops and a $10 million budget in the event foreign military troops crossed into United States territory.

-Van Buren was unwilling to go to war over the disputed territory, though he assured Maine that he would respond to any attacks by the British.
-To settle the crisis, Van Buren met with the British minister to the United States, and Van Buren and the minister agreed to resolve the border issue diplomatically.
-Van Buren also sent General Scott to the northern border area, both to show military resolve, and more importantly, to lower the tensions.
+Van Buren wanted peace and met with the British minister to the United States.
+The two men agreed to resolve the border issue diplomatically.
+Van Buren sent General Scott to the scene to lower the tensions.
 Scott successfully convinced all sides to submit the border issue to arbitration.
 The border dispute was put to rest a few years later, with the signing of the 1842 Webster–Ashburton Treaty.